 Despite the force act, gravity pulls the ball down into the water while the buoyant force pushes the ping pong ball up.
 At the same time, the surface tension force is created by the water molecules that are attracted to each other.
-This force pushes the ball towards the center of the water.
+This force pushes the ball toward the center of the water.

 However, floating a ball on the surface of the water is an example of a liquid in equilibrium.
 The ball is in equilibrium because the forces acting on it are balanced.
 The force of gravity is pulling the ball down, while the force of buoyancy is pushing the ball up.
 In addition, the net force on the ball is zero, so it doesn’t accelerate.

 When a ping pong ball is placed on the surface of the water, it will float.
 The position of the ping pong ball on the surface of the water will depend on the weight of the tennis ball and the amount of water displaced by the ball.